emsec/hal/README.md

 ## Slack, Contact and Support
 For all kinds of inquiries, please contact us using our dedicated e-mail address: [hal@csp.mpg.de](mailto:hal@csp.mpg.de).
 To receive an invite to our dedicated hal-support Slack workspace, please write us an e-mail as well.

-<a name="install-instructions"></a>
-# Install Instructions

-## Ubuntu 20.04

-HAL releases are available via it's own ppa, which can be found here: [ppa:sebastian-wallat/hal](https://launchpad.net/~sebastian-wallat/+archive/ubuntu/hal).
-If you wish to always work with the most recent version of HAL, we recommend building HAL yourself.

 <a name="build-instructions"></a>
 # Build Instructions